Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Is Fundbox legit?

 Yes, Fundbox is a legitimate lender.
-It's served close to 300,000 small businesses since it opened its doors in 2013.
+It has served over 500,000 small businesses and funded more than $3 billion in working capital since it opened in 2013.
 It uses encryption technology and strict security protocols to keep your information safe.
 It has multiple FAQ pages outlining how its privacy and security policies work.

-However, the privacy policy on its website doesn’t state a way you can limit the way your information is shared.
+However, the privacy policy on its website doesn’t state a way you can limit how your information is shared.
 Read the full privacy policy and other documents carefully to ensure you agree with how Fundbox may use information about you and your business.

 Ask an expert